Guides

 1. Finally we need to define schedule.
 Let's select One-time training and Start immediately in the options and then click Apply

-2. Now you are ready to hit Run Model button and start training your first Foundation Model!
+2. Now you are ready to hit Run Model button and start training your first Fine-tuned Model!